-Please do not rely upon any casual column to determine toxicity of wild mushrooms.
+Please do not rely upon any casual column to determine the toxicity of wild mushrooms.
 The danger inherent in many poisonous varieties of mushrooms cannot be over-stressed.

-Unless you are well-educated in all types of mushrooms, particularly in identification of poisonous ones, it is wise to purchase your mushrooms from a reputable grower or grocer rather than hunting them yourself.
+Unless you are well-educated in all types of mushrooms, particularly in the identification of poisonous ones, it is wise to purchase your mushrooms from a reputable grower or grocer rather than hunting them yourself.